Mill Island, Bydgoszcz: Historical granaries

-The White Granary
+White Granary

 Located in the eastern part of Mill Island, on the banks of the Brda river, in the vicinity of the parish weir, it is the oldest preserved building in the Island.
 It was built in the 1790s in connection with the emergence of new grain mills in the northern part of the Mill Island.
 Till 1827, it was owned by the Kingdom of Prussia, then bought by Padecker, a merchant.
 Since then, its successors are companies.
 It was not until 1919 that it became the property of local governments, and then of the Polish state treasury.
 The facility was used till 1974 as a grain warehouse.
 Since the 1980s, the building houses the history department of "Leon Wyczółkowski" District Museum: here is mainly exhibited Bydgoszcz's history and craft traditions in Kujawy.
 From 2006 to 2008, the building was extensively renovated under the program "Restoration of cultural heritage on Mill Island" and fitted for exhibiting archaeological collections.

 It has one storey with an attic, an elongated rectangle footprint and covered with a gable roof.
 It is a half-timbered construction.
 Worth noticing are: